dascr/dascr-board/README.md

 docker-compose -f docker-compose-repo.yml up
 ```

-After a successful startup you can access the web ui at port `8080`.
+After a successful startup you can access the web ui at port `8080`. **CAUTION: This build will only work for running and viewing the Scoreboard from one and the same host.
+If you need to access the scoreboard from another host in the network, you will need to run the procedure described above.**

 # Usage